-A 35-year district resident, Carbone holds a bachelor’s degree in physics and mathematics from Transylvania University in Kentucky and a master’s degree in physics from Wright State University in Ohio.
+A 38-year district resident, Carbone holds a bachelor’s degree in physics and mathematics from Transylvania University in Kentucky and a master’s degree in physics from Wright State University in Ohio.

 She was an active PTA member for years.

-Richard J. Frederick, of 15 Horstman Drive, is seeking a first term on the board.
+Kimberly Boucher Furnish is serving a first term on the board.

 David M. Massaro

-David M. Massaro, of 29 Marion Boulevard, is seeking a second term on the board.
+David M. Massaro is serving a second term on the board.
 Massaro works as a captain in the City of Schenectady Fire Department and is a code enforcement officer for the town of Glenville.

-He holds associate’s degrees in emergency management and fire protection technology from SUNY Schenectady and an associate’s degree in emergency medicine from Hudson Valley Community College.
+He holds associate degrees in emergency management and fire protection technology from SUNY Schenectady and an associate degree in emergency medicine from Hudson Valley Community College.

 He received the Liberty Mutual Firemark Award for Heroism in 2009, the Harriet C. Weber EMS Leadership Award in 2000 and 2016 and the S-G Founders Day award in 2020.